-1) If no zip code was being used, then display a summary list that shows the state name and the number of local leagues within that state.
+1) If no zip code was being used, display a summary list showing the state name and the number of local leagues within that state.
 Users could click on a state and find a list of local leagues within that state.

 2) If a user entered a zip code, then display the local league with that matching zip code and display the state league.